rayfaddis/octopress-BootstrapModal/README.md

   Finally, copy `img_popup.rb` and `img_popup.html.erb` to your `plugins` directory.

 ## Usage and Examples
-The plugin implements a [Liquid][] template tag which can be used in blog posts as shown:
+The plugin implements a [Liquid][] template tag, which can be used in blog posts as shown:

     {% imgpopup /path/to/image percent% [float alignment (left|right)] [title] %}